ItokawaK/Alt_nCov2019_primers/README.md

+# Alternative primers for alternative primers for the ARTIC Network's nCov2019 multiplex PCR

 Here we store some resources regarding the alternative primers for the [ARTIC Network's mupltiplex PCR for SARS-CoV-2](https://github.com/artic-network/artic-ncov2019).

 See below article for detail of the modifications: